wp-plugins/game-locations/readme.txt

 Donate link: http://shoalsummitsolutions.com
 Tags: maps,locations,driving directions,sports,venues,stadiums,sports venues,sports stadiums
 Requires at least: 3.3.1
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 0.4
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a table of locations with links to maps to each one.
+Provides a table of locations with automatic links to a Google map for each one.
+Custom links can also be created.

 == Description ==

-This is a simple plugin to create a list (table) of locations with links to maps to each one.
+This is a simple plugin to create a list (table) of locations (screenshot-4) with links to maps to each one.
 It creates a custom post type, game_locations, installs an editor for this post type, and provides a shortcode, [mstw_gl_table], to display the custom posts.

 Use the Edit Game Location screen (screenshot-2) to enter the Location (as the title), the street address, city, state, and zip.
 The plug-in builds the link to that location on Google Maps for display through the Game Locations table.
 The Custom URL field is normally not needed and therefore left blank.
 (See FAQ #2.)

 **Notes:**

 * The references are to "game locations", only because that was original purpose of the plugin.
 However, it works for any type of location - schools, churches, businesses, whatever.

+* In version 1.1, the table was changed to provide a third column with a "thumbnail" icon of the map (for default Google Maps) and a link from it to the map URL.
+This is (hopefully) graphically more appealing, but the core functionality is really unchanged.
+A Settings page was added to the Admin Dashboard to support a few styling options (screenshot-4), particularly for the mail thumbnail in the table, but most styling must be done in the plugin's stylesheet.

 * The Game Locations plugin is the first in a set of nine plugins supporting a framework for sports team websites.
 Others will include Game Schedules, Team Rosters, Coaching Staffs, Sponsors, plus more.